-To help you navigate the Cottonwood Canyons, scroll down for a milepost location map, public transportation information, overnight parking information and other roadway resources.
+To help you navigate the Cottonwood Canyons, scroll down for a milepost location map, public transportation information, roadside parking, overnight parking information and other road resources.

-The interactive map below highlights the locations of the points and landmarks in each canyon that are often referred to in the road conditions and road closure updates.
-The blue dots provide the name and a link to the Google street view.
+The interactive map below highlights the locations of the points and landmarks in each canyon that are often referred to in road status updates and alerts.
+The blue dots provide the name and a link to the Google Street View.

 The Park & Ride lots closest to the canyons are full by 8:30am on most days – including week days.

 Best Days of the Week to Avoid Crowds: Tuesday – ThursdayBest Times of Days to Avoid Crowds: 11am – 3pm

 - Route 972 – Midvale to Solitude/Brighton

 - 6200 S. Wasatch Blvd